Cirrusfire/CS260-Startup/README.md

 ![Mock](mock-webpage.jpg)

-Example of what the destination rating page will look like.
+Example of what the destination rating page might look like.

 ### Key Features